syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/Automation-Id.md

 ## Automation Id for template content

-To access the template elements from the script, set `AutomationId` directly to the template view from the sample level.
+To access the template elements from script, set the `AutomationId` directly to the template view from the sample level.

-Following code snippet explains setting `AutomationId` for the template content.
+The following code snippet explains how to set `AutomationId` for the template content.

 {% tabs %}
 {% highlight xaml %}